chadbunn/dispatch_levels/README.md

 **mostRecentReport**

 This SQL query is used on the 'obs' table in CartoDB to return only the most recently submitted row from the Observations form.
 Do not create a new table from this view.
 This query is not being used anymore becasue the update SQL queries factor in the newest record value for either lt_dispatch_level or ag_dispatch_level.
+However it is useful to see how to call the most recent form submitted.

 **updateInland**